octetful-boilerplate/java-11-starter/README.md

 # Java Starter

-A template for Java Projects.
+A template for quick hack Java Projects.

+__NOTE__: This is not suitable for production level java projects.

 ## Tech Stack